kaorahi/katawrap/README.md

 * Error handlings are almost missing.
 * The fields and the options may be changed in future.

-Never consider to open "public katawrap server" as it accesses local files and shows their contents in error messages if `sgfFile` is specified in the query.
-Though there is the option `-disable-sgf-file`, it is not tested sufficiently.
+Never consider to open "public katawrap server" as it accesses local files and may show their contents in error messages if `sgfFile` is given in the query.
+Though there is the option `-disable-sgf-file`, it is not tested sufficiently yet.

 ## <a name="tips"></a>Tips (KataGo server)